flamsanct/flamsanct.github.io/dao/org/README.md

 The Citadel is at the intersection of all the above characteristics, which places us into somewhat uncharted territory.

-The truly unique a of an on-chain DAO owning an on-chain virtual world is that one can become an inextricable part of the other.
+The truly unique aspect of an on-chain DAO owning an on-chain virtual world is that one can become an inextricable part of the other.
 Rather than an on-chain game that just so happens to be owned by a DAO, we could instead recognize this to be a singular on-chain world that is owned and operated by its players.
 It accomplishes this via governance mechanics that could be considered as native to the world as any other on-chain mechanic.

 For example, we'll talk later about a proposed "working group" called the Council, a type of oversight committee for the DAO.
 Fleet Commander has been "reporting to the Council" from the start of the project from a lore perspective.
 "The Council" could theoretically exist in-game in some form or another.
 Voting on proposals occurs in the "Parliament" in the lore, which could also theoretically actually exist in-game -- certainly via an in-game interface.
 The DAO has the capacity to increasingly move from an external abstraction toward an entity that inhabits the world.